noambenzimra/Cyber4s/README.md

 2."Pawn promotion"-if a pawn are getting to his last row its gonna automaticly transform himself to a queen.

-3.if the is a check the game gonna alert the player
+3.if there is a check the game gonna alert the player